3 commonly asked questions on how to eat as a cyclist

-As a coach, brand ambassador, and former pro, I’m fortunate to have ample opportunity to work with many cyclists, events and organizations.
-I encounter a wide variety of cyclists – women, men, juniors, racers, beginners, dirt, road, and endurance riders – but many of the questions I get asked are similar, if not entirely the same.
+As a coach, brand ambassador, and former pro, I’m fortunate to have ample opportunities to work with many cyclists, events, and organizations.
+I encounter a wide variety of cyclists—women, men, juniors, racers, beginners, dirt, road, and endurance riders—but many of the questions I get asked are similar, if not entirely the same.

 What’s the hottest topic in Cycling Town?
 Nutrition!
 Everyone wants to know, “As a cyclist, how should I eat?”

-In early November, I was a guest speaker at a women’s clinic for the Network for Advancing Athletes and after each of the guests spoke on a different topic, we opened the floor for an “Ask Me Anything” session.
-It was a no-holds-barred Q&A with some incredibly knowledgeable pros/coaches/athletes.
+In early November, I was a guest speaker at a women’s clinic for the Network for Advancing Athletes and after each guest spoke, we opened the floor for an “Ask Me Anything” session.
+It was a no-holds-barred Q&A with some incredibly knowledgeable pros, coaches, and athletes.
 When the first woman cracked the surface of nutrition, the floodgates opened and we covered a lot of important ground.

 What should I be eating?